Skip to main content

 Limitations: Best for well-defined questions with clear evidence bases.
 Struggles with multi-part or highly specialized questions.
 Not designed for in-depth analysis or synthesis across a personal document collection.

-6. ResearchRabbit: Best for Citation-Based Paper Discovery and Mapping
+6. ResearchRabbit: Best for Citation Discovery from Existing Papers

 Best for: Researchers who want to discover papers through citation relationships rather than keyword searches

 ResearchRabbit takes a different approach to paper discovery.
-Instead of searching by keywords, you seed it with papers you already know are relevant, and it maps out related work through citation networks.
+Instead of searching by keywords, you seed it with papers you already know are relevant, and it surfaces related work through citation links.
 It shows you what those papers cite, what cites them, and what other researchers in the space are reading.

 Key features:

 What sets it apart: It excels at finding papers you did not know to search for.
 Keyword searches only find what you can articulate.
-Citation network exploration surfaces the papers that are structurally important to a field, even if they use different terminology.
+Citation-based discovery surfaces the papers that are structurally important to a field, even if they use different terminology.
 Researchers often call it "Spotify for papers" because of its recommendation quality.

 Pricing: Completely free.